 export const SITE = {

-name: "AI Productivity Guide",
+name: "AI Productivity Guide", // short, brandable, matches the logo

-inLanguage: "en", // or "en-US" matching <html lang>
+inLanguage: "en", // or "en-US" to match <html lang>

 };

-Step 2: Generate WebSite JSON-LD from it
+Step 2: Generate the WebSite block from it — on the homepage only

 ---